 Where $O_{ij}$ denotes the comparative preference label between the two image-caption pair inputs $(x_i, x_j)$:

-This comparative approach closely mimics how humans make subjective decisions is areas such as caption evaluation.
-It is often more easier for a rater to judge which caption better suits the image than to assign an exact numeric score.
-Therefore, comparative learning serves as a super vision signal more in line with human nature for more in line with subjective quality estimation.
-Because the model is trained to learn relative preferences, it avoids issues related to scale inconsistency that is often seen in absolute ratings.
+This comparative learning model closely mimics the manner in which humans make subjective decisions in areas such as caption evaluation.
+It is often easier for a rater to judge which caption better suits the image than to assign an exact numeric score.
+Therefore, comparative learning serves as a supervision signal more in line with human nature for more in line with subjective quality estimation.
+Because the model is trained to learn relative preferences, it avoids issues related to scale inconsistency, which are often observed in direct ratings.